 - ABMS member boards to simplify and align the Maintenance of Certification process to better meet the needs of diplomates and to facilitate the integration of CME and MOC.

-- The US Food and Drug Administration (FDA) to to participate in the FDA Opioid Analgesics Risk Evaluation and Mitigation Strategy (REMS).
+- The US Food and Drug Administration (FDA) to participate in the FDA Opioid Analgesics Risk Evaluation and Mitigation Strategy (REMS).

 - The Centers for Medicare & Medicaid Services (CMS) to include accredited CME as an improvement activity in the Quality Payment Program (QPP).